aa4e/spi_via_ftdi/README.md

 ## 5. Working with the Application

-- The installation of the program is carried out by copying the executable file "SPI via FTDI.exe " from the installation media to the desired location.
+- The installation of the application is carried out by copying the executable file "SPI via FTDI.exe " from the installation media to the desired location.
-- At startup, the program detects the presence of the necessary libraries and, if they are missing, tries to write them to the system directory.
+- At startup, the application detects the presence of the necessary libraries and, if they are missing, tries to write them to the system directory.
 Therefore, it is advisable to perform the first launch with Administrator rights.
-- At startup, the program detects the presence of supported FTDI devices connected to the system and creates for each device has its own tab.
+- At startup, the application detects the presence of supported FTDI devices connected to the system and creates for each device has its own tab.
-- By default, the program is loaded in SPI mode.
+- By default, the application is loaded in SPI mode.
 If you plan to work on the I2C interface, 1-Wire or MicroWire, you need to select the interface via the menu (Device -> Interface).
-- The interface settings are selected by selecting the parameters in the left panel of the main program window.
+- The interface settings are selected by selecting the parameters in the left panel of the main application window.
 Each device is configured independently.
 - The connection to the FTDI device is performed by selecting the "Connect" item in the context menu called on the tab header.
 Deactivation - by pressing the same button.
 There is also a duplicate menu (Device -> Enable/disable the current one) and the keyboard shortcut Ctrl+C.
 - Supports simultaneous connection to multiple FTDI devices.
 - Data transfer is performed by clicking on the "Write" button.
 Transfer is possible in three ways: